intrbiz/bergamot-site/src/main/views/docs/user/install.md

  * Bergamot UI daemon
  * Bergamot email notification daemon
- * Bergamot sms notification daemon (optional)
+ * Bergamot SMS notification daemon (optional)
  * RabbitMQ server
  * PostgreSQL database server

-Then to deploy the worker daemons onto a separate server or many worker servers, it is acceptable to deploy all the worker components onto one worker server.
+Then deploy the worker daemons onto a separate server or many worker servers, it is acceptable to deploy all the worker components onto one worker server.

 ## Prerequisites

-Before we can install Bergamot we must install two key components that Bergamot heavily relies upon: PostgreSQL and RabbitMQ.
+Before installing Bergamot two key dependencies which are relied upon heavily need to be installed: PostgreSQL and RabbitMQ.
 Bergamot persists its state in a PostgreSQL database and uses RabbitMQ to pass messages between various components.

 The PostgreSQL database server is only utilised by the Bergamot UI daemons, the RabbitMQ server is used by all Bergamot daemons.

 ### Installing RabbitMQ